 Do you feel out of control with your spending?
 If so, you’re not alone.
 You don’t have to flounder on this path indefinitely.
 Try a spending freeze.
 With a spending freeze, you’re forced to stop spending frivolously.
 That means no more buying coffee on the way to work and no more spending cash on things you don’t need.
 You’ll learn to shop your own belongings and be a critical spender.

 How do you do a spending freeze?
 While there are many spending freeze guides online, it’s very simple.
 First, create a list of things you need.
 These are things like food, shelter, transportation, and other necessities you’ll need to pay for.
 Next, set a limit.
 Start with a week or two to see if you can make it through the no-spend challenge for that long.

 Finally, stop your spending.
 You’ll quickly realize you didn’t need many of those so-called “must-haves” in the first place that you’d been spending so much money on.
 Instead, you can put this money towards your savings, emergency fund, or even your debt.
 Your finances will successfully be reset, and you’re on the right track to financial freedom.

 Finally, the last way to reach financial freedom is to use all of your resources.
 This means talking to a financial advisor who can help you with all of these steps above and more.
 When you’re struggling with money, it’s easy to feel like you’re in it alone.
 In fact, you don’t have to overcome these challenges by yourself.

 A financial advisor can help you along the way.
 From creating a debt payoff plan to helping you monitor your own spending, this guidance is invaluable.
 Empower yourself to make better decisions for your future.

-Debt Busters has over a decade of experience assisting Australians with their own finances.
+Debt Busters has over 15 years of experience assisting Australians with their own finances.
 Let’s define financial freedom on your own terms and make a real impact on your savings.
 Contact our debt advisers today on 1300 368 322 to start your customized journey to financial independence.